 Itransition developed a suite of asthma monitoring software that included:

 The software connects with biometric devices collecting patients’ data.
-It is also integrated with external services and a data exchange channel linked to electronic health record (EHR) systems.
+It is also integrated with external services and a data exchange channel linked to EHR implementations providers employ.

 The suite supports two main user groups: individuals (patients/caregivers) and health professionals (clinicians).
 On the one hand, patients can self-manage the apps to control asthma and improve their overall life quality.
 On the other hand, clinicians can provide more efficient medical assistance based on accurate health data collected and processed by the solution.